 Retail marijuana dispensaries are slowly being phased out in California, especially Los Angeles dispensaries, which keep getting shut down.
 Due to extensive dispensary zoning requirements, complaints from neighboring communities, and the risk of getting robbed, lots of marijuana businesses have transitioned into a different direction: marijuana delivery services.

-Instead of customers venturing out to dispensary storefronts, they can just order their desired medicine online and wait for a delivery driver to bring it to their home.
+Instead of customers venturing out to dispensary storefronts, they can just order their desired products online and wait for a delivery driver to bring it to their home.
 Small marijuana start-ups have thrived off the diverse customer base that’s being served.
-This customer base consists of homebound medical patients, people living within communities that ban dispensaries, and people living in areas where there aren’t nearby dispensaries.
+This customer base consists of homebound medical cardholders, people living within communities that ban dispensaries, and people living in areas where there aren’t nearby dispensaries.

-In general, lots of medical marijuana patients, entrepreneurs, and dispensary owners are moving towards implementing mobile marijuana collective businesses to provide medical patients with safe access to their medicine.
+In general, lots of medical marijuana consumers, entrepreneurs, and dispensary owners are moving towards implementing mobile marijuana collective businesses to provide medical consumers with safe access to their product.
 Since numerous storefront medical marijuana dispensaries have been under attack in recent years, an innovative transition was necessary.

 How to Legally Start a Marijuana Delivery Business